qeda/doc/src/pages/2-core/2-component.md

 Component description
 =====================

-The file that describes electronic component represents human readable <a class="ext" href="http://yaml.org/" target="_blank">YAML</a><!--_--> document.
+The file that describes electronic component represents human readable [YAML](http://yaml.org/) document.
 All description files should be located in `library` directory (relatively to current working directory).
 Path of description file inside `library` directory is pointed as parameter in `qeda add` command.

 For example if you add file `my-element.yaml` to `library` subdirectory you have to run in order to add it: